JellyRollJunior/chiikawa-news-network/README.md

 -   client

-    -   bug: show unable to load image label when media fails
+    -   bug: posts will leak into other feed (error in usePosts)
     -   liking posts
-        -   frontend like
         -   API call like post
         -   API call unlike post